Anonymous transmission in a noisy quantum network using the W state: The protocol

-Lem. \ref{lemmaprob} states that the probability of not aborting in an honest implementation of Protocol {1} decreases with the number of parties.
-Protocols based on the GHZ state \cite{Christandl2005,Brassard2007}, on the other hand, are deterministic.
+Lem. \ref{lemmaprob} states that in the honest implementation, the probability of not aborting in Step 4 of Protocol {1} decreases with the number of parties.
+Protocols based on the GHZ state \cite{Christandl2005,Brassard2007}, on the other hand, are deterministic in creating anonymous entanglement.
 However, we remark that a fair comparison between the success rate of the two protocols should also take into account the rate of state generation.
 Note that recently, a linear optical setup for generating the W state in {nitrogen-vacancy systems} was proposed \cite{Kalb2018}, which could offer a potential advantage in generation rates of the W state, over the GHZ state.